NikhilRaikwar/HealthAI-Assistant/.github/ISSUE_TEMPLATE/bug_report.md

 assignees: ''
 ---

 ## 🎃 Hacktoberfest Participation
-- [ ] This issue is related to Hacktoberfest contributions
+- [ ] 🎃 This issue is related to Hacktoberfest contributions
-- [ ] I would like to work on this issue for Hacktoberfest
+- [ ] 🌱 I would like to work on this issue for Hacktoberfest

 ## 👥 Recognition
-If you report this bug and it's confirmed, consider adding yourself to [CONTRIBUTORS.md](../../CONTRIBUTORS.md) under the "Bug Hunters" section!
+If you report this bug and it's confirmed, consider adding yourself to [CONTRIBUTORS.md](../../CONTRIBUTORS.md) under the "🐛 Bug Hunters" section! 🏅

+⭐ **If you haven't already, please [star the repo](https://github.com/NikhilRaikwar/HealthAI-Assistant)!** ⭐

 ## 🐛 Bug Description
 A clear and concise description of what the bug is.
+(Feel free to use emojis!)

 ## 📋 Steps to Reproduce
 1. Go to '...'
 2. Click on '...'
 3. Scroll down to '...'
-4. See error
+4. See error 🐞

 ## ✅ Expected Behavior
-A clear and concise description of what you expected to happen.
+A clear and concise description of what you expected to happen. 😊

 ## ❌ Actual Behavior
-A clear and concise description of what actually happened.
+A clear and concise description of what actually happened. 😕

 ## 📸 Screenshots
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots or GIFs to help explain your problem. 🖼️

 ## 💻 Environment
 - **OS**: [e.g., Windows, macOS, Linux]